Pongopaws/Worldwide-LGBT-Resources/readme.md

   - [ ] java script open for wide displays
 - [ ] once website is completed reword things from Google doc into website.
 - [ ] android apk
-- [ ] Check Pongo's Resource document to add highlighted green links, or new chapters. example: politics chapter
 - [ ] Adding a spot to email me or submit a form for new ideas for resources somewhere on the home page
 - [ ] Save browsing for people in lgbt hostile environments